shaneutt/website-1/docs/stability.md

 This means that it will be clearer what versions to pick, but it also means we are unable to follow semver's requirement for [major version increments on breaking changes](https://semver.org/spec/v1.0.0.html#spec-item-10), and technically breaking changes like upgrading pre-1.0 libraries can sneak in between versions.

-To counteract this, we are discussing strengthened deprecation and interface policies externally.
+To improve this situation, we are discussing [how to strengthen policies post 1.0](https://github.com/kube-rs/kube-rs/issues/923) separately.

-TODO: link to issue

 <!--
 ## Panic Policy